 STUDIO PURPOSE

-FOUR youths at risk of homelessness in the Murray Bridge area are now housed in modern apartments after local agencies and community partners worked together to make the Studio Purpose vision a reality.
-Habitat for Humanity led the construction phase of the innovative project and received broad community support to transform a vacant South Australian Housing Authority duplex into four units, thanks to contributions from the trades sector, construction businesses and volunteers.
+EIGHT youths at risk of homelessness in the Murray Bridge area can now be housed in modern apartments after local agencies and community partners worked together to make the Studio Purpose vision a reality.
+Habitat for Humanity led the construction phase of the innovative project's first stage in 2021 and received broad community support to transform a vacant South Australian Housing Authority duplex into four units, thanks to contributions from the trades sector, construction businesses and volunteers.
 Community contributions allowed the development to be completed under-budget and ahead of schedule, with the complete apartments handed over in August 2021 for ac.care to welcome the first tenants as part of an innovative housing and support initiative.
+A second vacant South Australian Housing Authority property was made available for the project's second phase in 2023, with Habitat for Humanity again leading the construction with strong support from the community.
+The property, which features four units, was officially handed over to ac.care in February 2024.

 DONATE: Anyone can make a tax-deductible donation online to help ac.care support Studio Purpose tenants HERE.